Share

 Brand’s claim is simple: love is not something humans invented.

 It behaves like something real.
 It persists across distance.
 It survives time.
 It influences decisions even when every practical reason says it should not.
+That makes it observable, whether we fully understand it or not.

 Interstellar treats love the way physics once treated gravity and time.
 Not as a story, but as a force we noticed long before we could explain.

-The Theory of Love will always be free.
+The Theory of Love was made for you.

-The Theory of Love will always be free.
+The Theory of Love was made for you.